chrismgonzalez/Essence/readme.md

 I will be updating this set of files as its uses grow.
 I hope to add functionality for more gulp files and workflows.

-If you would like to become an open source contributor to this starterkit, please message me.
+If you would like to become an open source contributor to Essence, please message me.